Golub History, Family Crest & Coats of Arms

 The Hebrides islands and the west coast of Scotland are the ancestral home of the Golub family.
 Their name comes from the Scottish name MacCallum, which means "the son of the gillie of Callum."
 However, the full form of the name was used until the 17th century.
 The Callums were an import branch of the Clan McLeod of Raasay.

 The surname Golub was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from very early times.

 Early History of the Golub family

-Another 261 words (19 lines of text) covering the year 1636 is included under the topic Early Golub History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Golub research.
+Another 126 words (9 lines of text) covering the year 1636 is included under the topic Early Golub History in all our PDF Extended History products and printed products wherever possible.

 Golub Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Golub has been written as Callum, MacColum, MacCallum, Colum, Callam, Callem, Calam and many more.

 Early Notables of the Golub family (pre 1700)